-Surprisingly, London’s jazz scene is poppin’ (more on that here) and plenty of venues across the capital will be getting involved – from Ronnie Scott’s iconic clubs to The Barbican and Cadogan Hall.
+Not surprisingly, London’s jazz scene is poppin’ (more on that here) and plenty of venues across the capital will be getting involved – from Ronnie Scott’s iconic clubs to the Jazz Cafe and Southbank Centre.

 Here are a few picks from the upcoming festival…

 Eliane Correa’s Cuban Septet

 World Heart Beat Embassy Gardens

 We’re super excited about this one.
 Eliane Correa is one of the Latin American jazz world’s top pianists.
 Her music is full of soul and swings between the wild and the groovy with artful ease.